kubernetes/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 #### Story 3

 As a Kubernetes user, I want to define an additional printer column that combines multiple fields from a sub-resource into a single human-readable string.
-The `additionalPrinterColumns` columns defined using `jsonPath` can’t concatenate fields, so the output is either limited or unclear.
+The additionalPrinterColumns defined using `jsonPath` can’t concatenate fields, so the output is either limited or unclear.

-With CEL expressions in `additionalPrinterColumns`, it is possible to format and combine multiple fields cleanly for better readability.
+With CEL expressions in additionalPrinterColumns, it is possible to format and combine multiple fields cleanly for better readability.

 For example, in a CRD with `.spec.sub.foo` and `.spec.sub.bar`, this column defined using CEL expression combines the two fields with a slash: